How are contracts settled on Polymarket compared to Kalshi?

 Detailed Explanation

-Settlement mechanics differ significantly between the two platforms.
-Kalshi contracts specify objective resolution criteria tied to authoritative data sources, such as government agencies or official statistical releases.
-These criteria are reviewed as part of the regulatory process, reducing ambiguity and dispute risk.
+Settlement mechanics differ significantly between these two platforms.
+Kalshi contracts specify objective resolution criteria tied to authoritative data sources—typically government agencies, official institutions, or widely recognized third-party data providers.
+The CFTC reviews these criteria before markets go live.

 Common Scenarios